peter-evans/gaps-and-islands/README.md

 The query uses the `LAG` [window function](https://www.postgresql.org/docs/current/functions-window.html) to evaluate the previous row, and determine if the current row is the start of an island or not.
 Since the first row has no previous row, we must check for `NULL` to handle that case.

-Here is an example result, showing the start of four islands has been marked.
+Here is an example result, showing the start of four islands have been marked.

 | set_id | from_id | to_id | island_start |
 | ------ | ------- | ----- | ------------ |